Anas436/CodeSense-AI/README.md

-# CodeSense-AI
+# CodeSenseAI

-This is a Python application that allows you to load a PDF and ask questions about it using natural language.
-The application uses a LLM to generate a response about your PDF.
-The LLM will not answer questions unrelated to the document.
+This is a Python application that allows you to Revolutionizing Code Translation, Debugging, and Explanation within a few seconds.
+The application uses a Streamlit and OpenAI API to generate a response about your Code.

 ## How it works

-The application reads the PDF and splits the text into smaller chunks that can be then fed into a LLM.
-It uses OpenAI embeddings to create vector representations of the chunks.
-The application then finds the chunks that are semantically similar to the question that the user asked and feeds those chunks to the LLM to generate a response.

-The application uses Streamlit to create the GUI and Langchain to deal with the LLM.
+CodeSenseAI is an advanced Python application designed to enhance developer productivity by harnessing the power of artificial intelligence.
+With its intelligent code translation, debugging, and enlightenment capabilities, CodeSenseAI revolutionizes the way developers work with code.
+The application leverages the cutting-edge ChatGPT API and seamlessly integrates with the user-friendly Streamlit framework.

 ## Installation